 Hobbiton movie set is located on a private property, which can be achieved only by coaches operated by a company set up by the family, who owns the land.
 In fact, the location was selected by the film crew as they were looking for a proper place flying in a helicopter over the area.
-Entering private land in New Zealand is forbidden and often in fact impossible because even big pieces of land are ring-fenced.
+Entering private land in New Zealand is forbidden and often, in fact, impossible because even big pieces of land are ring-fenced.

-Hobbiton movie set is very picturesque and worthwhile.
+The Hobbiton movie set is very picturesque and worthwhile.
 Do not however expect there any candy-look village.
 Much of the movie set details had been preserved.
-But the nature around is partially left in the natural state.
-The absolute exception is one big but fully artificial tree that was set up for the filming purpose and left as it was looking like during filming.
-You can see that it is artificial only after you are explained it by the guide.
+But nature around is partially left in the natural state.
+The absolute exception is one big but entirely artificial tree that was set up for the filming purpose and left as it was looking like during filming.
+You can see that it is artificial only after you are explained by the guide.
 No, you do not see it really.
 You have to believe it.

 The movie set is only outdoors.
 The interiors were filmed in film studios.
-If you look closer onto the Hobbit house entrances you notice the doors are of different sizes.
+If you look closer to the Hobbit house entrances, you notice the doors are of different sizes.
 They were designed the way so the actors, who play Hobbits could fit in well, but any other (means Gandalf) would be too high.
 You will also see many set details that make the village look like it was still inhabited – a set of chess, laundry drying in the wind or fishing equipment on a lake trap.

 back to New Zealand home page >>>